grlkrash/nuonu/README.md

 2. **Coinbase Developer Platform: Most Innovative Use of AgentKit** - Using AgentKit for AI-powered opportunity matching
 3. **zkSync Era: Build an AI Agent on zkSync Era** - Implementing artist management on zkSync
 4. **zkSync: Best Web3 Onboarding UX using zkSync Smart Sign-On (SSO) SDK** - Enhancing onboarding with zkSync SSO
-5. **Flow: Best AI Agents** - Integrating with Flow blockchain for artist management
+5. **Flow: Best AI Agents** - Integrating with Flow blockchain and Eliza OS for artist management
 6. **Chainlink CCIP: Best use of Chainlink CCIP** - Enabling cross-chain fund distribution

 ## License